NickCarneiro/revealer/readme.md

 Once the image is downloaded to the client, it is written to a canvas.
 More pixels can be revealed in real-time as they are pushed over a websocket to the client which draws them on the existing canvas.

+## XHR communication

+Clicking a pixel sends a request to /status?x=1&y=3.
+The json response looks like

+    [{
+        x: 1,
+        y: 3,
+        available: true
+    }]

+or

+    [{
+        x: 1,
+        y: 3,
+        available: false
+        user: "burthawk101",
+        "tweetId": 1234,
+        "tweetContent": "what is going on?"
+    }]